Voice over training, coaching, mentoring, and scamming

 Preliminary advice on ALL voice over training

-Before you take any voice over coaching or training course, I implore you, your wallet will thank you later: please find out about the person or persons who will be training you.
+Before following any voice over coaching, I implore you, your wallet will thank you later: please find out who will be training you.

 It's simple: run away if you're promised the moon - a con artist will never tell you that voice over acting isn't for everyone, and maybe not for you.
 Even if your ego doesn't agree, choose honesty over flattery.

-Are the coaches you are considering voice over talent themselves?
+Are the coaches you are considering French voice actors ?
 Casting directors?
-Artistic directors?
+Art directors ?
 Producers?
 What is their portfolio?
 Their reputation?
-Their credibility in the business?
+Their credibility, their legitimacy in the business?
 Their experience?
 Their ethics?
 What do the people who have worked with them have to say about them?
 Does what they say about themselves correspond with what they have done?

 It's a bit of detective work, I grant you, but it's essential if you don't want to be ripped off by fairground clowns... and if you want to get the training YOU need.

-I offer individual voice over coaching via Zoom and workshops.
+I offer one-to-one voice-over coaching via Zoom, and also run voice-over courses.
 To find out more, please visit my page Voice over coaching.